glennhenry/cs-notes/docs/computer-and-programming-fundamentals/07-memory/memory.md

 #### Cache

 Cache is a small, high-speed memory that is located closer to the CPU (central processing unit) than the main memory (RAM).
-The purpose of cache is to speeds up retrieval for frequently accessed resource.
+The purpose of cache is to speed up retrieval for frequently accessed resource.

 When the CPU needs to read data from or write data to the main memory, it first checks the cache to see if the required data is already present.
 If the data is found in the cache (called **cache hit**), it can be quickly accessed by the CPU without the need to access the slower main memory.